brandonbloom/test2/README.md

 There are some concrete helper functions for finding tests in your namespace.

-* `test2.core/get-test-fns` - Return a seq of all test functions in all this project's namespaces matching the given regex (loading them if necessary?), or all if no regex provided.
+* `test2.core/get-test-fns` - Return a seq of all test-fns in all this project's namespaces matching the given regex (loading them if necessary?), or all if no regex provided.
 * `test2.core/run-test-fn` - Runs a single test-fn, wrapping `*test-results*` around it, and returning the test-results.
 * `default-runner` - Just maps `get-test-fns` with `run-test-fn` and passes results to reporter.
 * `default-randomized-runner` - Same as `default-runner` but runs tests in random order.
 Note: this does not affect the order they are reported in.